The 18 Craziest Conspiracy Theories About the Royal Family

 Prince Charles is a vampire

 Prince Charles really is related to Vlad the Impaler, the 15th-century ruler who might have inspired the story of Dracula and even has a house in Transylvania.
-Of course, despite the headlines claiming Charles is Dracula’s heir, the vampire never really existed.
+Of course, despite the hoax claiming headlines that stated, Charles is Dracula’s heir, the vampire never really existed.
 You’ll be shocked by these 12 conspiracy theories that turned out to be true.

 Prince Charles will never be King